-"Art in the Supreme Court" is curated by Associate
+"Vermont Supreme Court Gallery" is curated by Associate

 Justice Marilyn Skoglund and Statehouse Curator David Schutz.
 Justice Skoglund

 has a B.A. in fine arts from Southern Illinois University.
-Justice Skoglund claims
+Justice Skoglund

-the Supreme Court” is a program that was started shortly after Justice
+Supreme Court Gallery" is a program that was started shortly after Justice

-Housed in the public lobby, “Art in the Supreme Court”
+Housed in the public lobby, “Vermont Supreme Court Gallery”

-smoothly.
-Every artist has a three month showing during normal business
+Court Gallery" runs smoothly.
+Every artist has a three month showing

-Vermont Supreme Court is located at 111 State Street, Montpelier,
+The Vermont Supreme Court is located at 111 State Street, Montpelier,